-Cerebral small vessel disease (cSVD) is an arteriologathy of the brain, associated with age and common cardiovascular risk factors (Wardlaw, C. Smith, and Dichgans, 2013). cSVD predisposes to ischemic, in particular lacunar, stroke and may lead to cognitive impairment and dementia (Cannistraro et al., 2019).
-Neuroimaging findings in cSVD reflect its underlying pathology (Wardlaw, Valdés Hernández, and Muñoz-Maniega, 2015) and include white matter hyperintensities (WMH) and lacunes of presumed vascular origin, small subcortical infarcts and microbleeds, enlarged perivascular spaces as well as brain atrophy (Wardlaw, E. E. Smith, et al., 2013).
-However, the extent of visible cSVD features on magnetic resonance imaging (MRI) is an imperfect predictor of the severity of clinical sequelae (Das et al., 2019), and our understanding of the causal mechanisms linking cSVD-associated brain damage to clinical deficits remains limited (Bos et al., 2018).
-Recent efforts have concentrated on exploiting network aspects of the structural (Tuladhar, Dijk, et al., 2016; Tuladhar, Tay, et al., 2020; Lawrence, Zeestraten, et al., 2018) and functional (Dey et al., 2016; Schulz et al., 2021) organization of the brain to understand the relation between cSVD and clinical deficits in cognition and other domains reliant on distributed processing.
-Reduced structural network efficiency has repeatedly been described as a causal factor in the development of cognitive impairment, in particular executive dysfunction and reduced processing speed, in cSVD (Lawrence, Chung, et al., 2014; Shen et al., 2020; Reijmer et al., 2016; Prins et al., 2005).
-Findings with respect to functional connectivity results(FC), on the other hand, are more heterogeneous perhaps due to its limited reproducibility in than their SC counterparts, perhaps and dependence on made worse by the arbitrary processing choices (Lawrence, Tozer, because FC measurements are prone to be affected by hemodynamic factors and noise, resulting in relatively low reliability, especially with resting-state scans of short duration (Laumann, Gordon, et al., 2015).
-This problem is exacerbated in the presence of cSVD et al., 2018; Gesierich et al., 2020).
+Cerebral small vessel disease (cSVD) is an arteriolopathy of the brain, associated with age and common cardiovascular risk factors (Wardlaw, C. Smith, and Dichgans, 2013).
+30 cSVD predisposes to ischemic, in particular lacunar, stroke and may lead to cognitive im-31 pairment and dementia (Cannistraro et al., 2019).
+Neuroimaging findings in cSVD reflect 32 its underlying pathology (Wardlaw, Valdés Hernández, and Muñoz-Maniega, 2015) and 33 include white matter hyperintensities (WMH) and lacunes of presumed vascular origin, 34 small subcortical infarcts and microbleeds, enlarged perivascular spaces as well as brain 35 atrophy (Wardlaw, E. E. Smith, et al., 2013).
+However, the extent of visible cSVD features 36 on magnetic resonance imaging (MRI) is an imperfect predictor of the severity of clini-37 cal sequelae (Das et al., 2019), and our understanding of the causal mechanisms linking cSVD-associated brain damage to clinical deficits remains limited (Bos et al., 2018).
+39

+Recent efforts have concentrated on exploiting network aspects of the structural (Tuladhar, Dijk, et al., 2016; Tuladhar, Tay, et al., 2020; Lawrence, Zeestraten, et al., 2018) and 41 functional (Dey et al., 2016; Schulz et al., 2021) organization of the brain to understand the relation between cSVD and clinical deficits in cognition and other domains reliant 43 on distributed processing.
+Reduced structural network efficiency has repeatedly been described as a causal factor in the development of cognitive impairment, in particular 45 executive dysfunction and reduced processing speed, in cSVD (Lawrence, Chung, et al., 46 2014: Shen et al., 2020; Reijmer et al., 2016; Prins et al., 2005).
+Findings with respect to 47 functional connectivity (FC), on the other hand, are more heterogeneous than their SC 48 counterparts, perhaps because FC measurements are prone to be affected by hemody-49 namic factors and noise, resulting in relatively low reliability, especially with resting-state 50 scans of short duration (Laumann, Gordon, et al., 2015).
+This problem is exacerbated in the presence of cSVD and made worse by the arbitrary processing choices (Lawrence, 52 Tozer, et al., 2018; Gesierich et al., 2020).
+53